Shop and Save on New York State Health Insurance

 2. States are permitted to expand the existing temporary high-risk insurance pools

-3. States are permitted to relinquish to the states the temporary high-risk low cost health insurance pools
+3. States are permitted to relinquish to the states the temporary high-risk low-cost health insurance pools

-The insurance costs will climb even higher than they are today because the states will need to find creative ways to take in even more money from the citizens to fund the individual health insurance program they are only permitted to enforce until January 1, 2014.
-This will be a serious expense for the states to incorporate the high-risk insurance into their state budget, only to turn around and relinquish it back to the federal government.
+The insurance costs will climb even higher today because the states will need to find creative ways to take in even more money from the citizens to fund the individual health insurance program they are only permitted to enforce until January 1, 2014.
+This will be a serious expense for the states to incorporate high-risk insurance into their state budget, only to turn around and relinquish it back to the federal government.

 "Vista Health Solutions" www.nyhealthinsurer.com Tel (888)215-4045 Email [email protected]